The 9 Best Mountain Towns in America

 Long before Aspen was Colorado’s most haute (and expensive) mountain town, it was a playground for intrepid rock climbers and skiers.
 While a visit here today offers an array of next-level restaurants, boutiques, and luxe après-ski bars, you can still tap into the area’s frontier spirit.
 Head out to explore the extensive network of trails that lead to high-alpine azure lakes, massive meadows, rocky crags, and gushing waterfalls, or to one of the area's four ski mountains (which offer year-round outdoor recreation).
 No matter what kind of adventure you seek, unwind with a $5 pint at Aspen Brewing Company or go for a glass of whisky at Hotel Jerome, a onetime favorite haunt of gonzo journalist and Aspen local Hunter S. Thompson.

 Warning: Jackson might ruin other mountain towns for you.
 The rugged locale offers access to the vertiginous peaks of Grand Teton National Park, as well as Yellowstone National Park’s eastern gateway (only 60 miles west) and the world-class mountain resort of Jackson Hole, just 20 minutes from town.
 Start within city limits and wander through the divey saloons and art galleries, and get your photo in front of the famed elk antler arch in the town square.
 From there, first-timers should drive through Teton Pass to experience the inimitable beauty of Wyoming’s towering granite peaks.
-Recharge with belly-warming fare (think: root vegetable gratin and bone marrow) at Cafe Genevieve, a cozy, log cabin-style restaurant known for its home cooked classics.
+Recharge with belly-warming fare (think root vegetable gratin and bone marrow) at Cafe Genevieve, a cozy, log cabin-style restaurant known for its home cooked classics, before bedding down at Hotel Jackson.

 Telluride is the prototypical mountain town, nestled cozily into the end of a box canyon and surrounded on three sides by the towering peaks of the San Juan Mountains, with Bridal Veil Falls at the canyon’s head.
 A free gondola connects the central town with the pedestrian-friendly Mountain Village, which operates as the base for Telluride Ski Resort.
 This high-alpine resort sits at 8,725 feet with access to legions of above-treeline outdoor activity in all seasons.
 If you visit during the winter, be sure to dine at the resort’s Alpino Vino, which serves a five-course Northern Italian dinner and ranks as the highest-elevation high-end restaurant in North America.
 The town also has an award-winning brewery and a distillery (naturally), as well as a host of guides and outfitters to help you reach some of Colorado’s most iconic hiking, biking, fishing, cross-country skiing, and rafting.

 Although Truckee, like other Tahoe-area towns, has experienced skyrocketing real estate prices as the result of high buyers' interest from the San Francisco area, this gem of a town has managed to retain its rough-and-tumble spirit.
 Perhaps that’s due to Truckee’s storied origins as a way-station for the Transcontinental Railroad, originally named Coburn Station.
 Sitting just north of Lake Tahoe, Truckee lies within easy striking distance of the 191-square-mile lake as well as the ski resorts scattered throughout the northern region of the Sierras.
-Spend your days exploring the wild, whether that means climbing, paddleboarding, snowboarding, biking, or swimming, then close out the day with craft beers and people-watching at Old Town Tap.
+Spend your days exploring the wild, whether that means climbing, paddle-boarding, snowboarding, biking, or swimming, then close out the day with craft beers and people-watching at Old Town Tap before resting your head at Great Bear Lodge.

 Crested Butte, CO